zanondev/simple-pokedex/README.md

-# simple-pokedex
+# Pokedex

-Simple page includin a pokedex with some pokemons list.
-HMTL + CSS + JavaScript
+Here is a simple page including a pokedex with some pokemons list.
+It was done using HMTL + CSS + JavaScript.

+Hope you enjoy :)

+zanondev